alexfigliolia/modal-stack/README.md

 }
 ```

-### Motivation
-While the package may be named `@figliolia/modal-stack`, this library can be used to manage popovers of any kind without influencing your markup, UI, or imposing rules upon your workflow.

-Simply wrap a dialog-like UI element's open/close logic in `new ModalToggle()` or `useModalToggle()` and your done!

 ## Cleaning Up
 When user leaves a part of your app that contains open dialog-like UI, it's usually pertantent to close each of the open dialogs before transitioning to a different part of your application.
 To do so, you can invoke the `closeAll()` static method on the `ModalToggle`: